Intercultural marriages, as mentioned in previous articles in this series, can be challenging.

-And it’s no secret that bilinguality and multilinguality can change our lives in profound ways.
+And it’s no secret that bilingualism and multilingualism can change our lives in profound ways.

-Salary.com notes that bilingual employees can earn 5-20% more per hour than their monolingual counterparts.
-This can add up to a huge retirement savings over time.
+Salary.com notes that bilingual employees can earn 5%-20% more per hour than their monolingual counterparts.
+This can add up to huge retirement savings over time.

 The benefit of larger families